 Laboratory-produced radioactive nuclei

-With particle accelerators and nuclear reactors, of the order of 2500 radioactive isotopes not found in detectable quantities in the Earth's crust have been produced in the laboratory since 1935, including those of 26 new chemical elements up to element 118 (as of 2010).
+With particle accelerators and nuclear reactors, of the order of 2500 radioactive isotopes not found in detectable quantities in the Earth's crust have been produced in the laboratory since 1935, including those of 26 new chemical elements up to element 118.
 Earlier titles of induced or artificial radioactivities for these isotopes are misnomers.
 Many of these now have been identified in meteorites and in stars, and others are produced in the atmosphere by cosmic rays.
 There are over 5000 isotopes theoretically predicted to exist.
 As one approaches the place where a proton or neutron is no longer bound in a nucleus of an element (the limits of the existence of that element), the half-periods become extremely short.
 See also: Transuranium elements

 For example, carbon-14 is a negatron beta-particle emitter, with a half-period of about 5600 years, which can be produced in the laboratory as the product of a variety of different nuclear transmutation experiments.
 Nuclear bombardment of 11B nuclei by alpha particles (helium nuclei) can produce excited compound nuclei of 15N which promptly emit a proton (hydrogen nucleus), leaving 14C as the end product of the transmutation.
 The same end-product 14C can be produced by bombarding 14N with neutrons, resulting in nuclear reaction (18).

 This reaction is easily carried out by using neutrons from nuclear accelerators or a nuclear reactor.
 This particular transmutation reaction is one which occurs in nature also, because the nitrogen in the Earth's atmosphere is continually bombarded by neutrons which are produced by cosmic rays, thus producing radioactive 14C.
 Mixing of 14C with stable carbon provides the basis for radiocarbon dating of systems that absorb carbon for times up to about 50,000 years ago (10 half-lives).
-See also: Cosmic rays; Nuclear reaction; Nuclear reactor; Particle accelerator; Radiocarbon dating
+See also: Cosmic ray; Nuclear reaction; Nuclear reactor; Particle accelerator; Radiocarbon dating

 Radioactive hydrogen, 3H, is also formed in the atmosphere from the 14N + neutron →12C + 3H reaction.
 Also, 3H is produced in the Sun, and the Earth's water as well as satellites show an additional concentration of 3H from the Sun.
 Over two dozen radioactive products, ranging in half-life from a few days to millions of years, have been identified in meteorites that have fallen to Earth.
 The carbon and hydrogen burning cycles that produce energy for stars produce radioactive 13N, 15O, 3H.
-At higher temperatures the radioactivities 7Be and even 8Be (T≈ 10−16 s) help burn hydrogen and helium.
+At higher temperatures the radioactivities 7Be and even 8Be (T ≈ 10−16 s) help burn hydrogen and helium.
 In addition to the production of radioactive as well as stable isotopes prior to the formation of the solar system, nucleosynthesis continues to go on in stars with the production of many short-lived radioactive atoms by different processes.
-See also: Carbon-nitrogen-oxygen cycles; Nucleosynthesis; Proton-proton chain
+See also: Carbon-nitrogen-oxygen cycles (astrophysics); Nucleosynthesis; Proton-proton chain

 The yield of any radioactivity produced in the laboratory is the initial rate of the activity under the particular conditions of nuclear bombardment.
 When a target material A is bombarded to produce a radioactive product B whose radioactive decay constant is λB, the number of atoms B which are present after a bombardment of duration t, and their activity BλB, are given by Eq.
 (19),